 Venture next to Raj Ghat, a memorial to Gandhi that’s worth visiting, despite looking understated compared to everything you’ll have seen so far.
 Of course, its simplicity is the point.

-Raj Ghat is a 30-minute walk from Jama Masjid, which I happily tackled, but the walk itself wasn’t particularly exciting, so feel free to grab a rickshaw or an Uber to get here.
+Raj Ghat is a 30-minute walk from Jama Masjid, but the walk itself isn’t particularly exciting, so feel free to grab a rickshaw or an Uber to get there.

 The memorial comprises a small black marble platform with an eternal flame at one end, marking the exact spot where Gandhi’s body was cremated.